RayHightower/RayHightower.com/_posts/2019-03-28-nvidia-gpu-technology-conference-2019.markdown

 The Jetson Nano (shown at left in the photo) is a single-board computer that's a little bit larger than a [Raspberry Pi](/blog/2018/03/28/quick-win-with-raspberry-pi-model-3/) (at right).
 The Nano has four ARM cores, 128 Nvidia GPU cores, it runs Ubuntu Linux, and it sells for $99.

-During the Nano annoucement, I immediately jumped on Amazon, Element14, Ada Fruit, _everywhere_ looking for a way to buy that board!
+During the Nano announcement, I immediately jumped on Amazon, Element14, Ada Fruit, _everywhere_ looking for a way to buy that board!
 No such luck at the time; too soon!
-Fortunately, Nvidia had the boards for sale right outisde the auditorium after the announcement.
+Fortunately, Nvidia had the boards for sale right outside the auditorium after the keynote.
 Plenty of Jetson Nano inventory for everyone to go away happy.

 Wouldn't it be cool for Nvidia to offer future Deep Learning Institute courses on the Jetson Nano instead of being dependent on a cloud provider's reliability?